carmocca/PyLaia-examples/iam-htr/README.md

 ## Any problem?

-If you have any issue reproducing any results, please contact the code owners at carlossmocholi@gmail.com or joapuipe@prhlt.upv.es.
+If you have any problem reproducing any results, feel free to open a GitHub issue! :heart: